-Since 2014 there have been 52 inspections completed for legal use of atrazine, with a violation rate of 33% (17 locations).
-Of the 52 inspection locations, commercial applicators provided service to 25 (48%) of the fields with a violation rate of 24%.
-Self-applicators accounted for 27 locations with a violation rate of 44%.
-This is the opposite with what had been observed with the atrazine illegal use inspections, self-applicators having a greater violation rate.
-It could be due to the commercial applicators are exposed to the atrazine illegal use rules and more aware of the requirements, while self-applicators do not get as much exposure to the atrazine regulations since they farm outside a PA.
+Since 2014 there have been 66 inspections completed for legal use of atrazine, with a violation rate of 27.3% (18 locations).
+Table 4 provides a summary of violations versus inspections over time.
+Of the 66 inspection locations, commercial applicators provided service to 33 (50%) of the fields with a violation rate of 18.2%.
+Self-applicators also accounted for 33 locations, but with a violation rate of 36.4%.
+This is the opposite with what had been observed with the atrazine illegal-use inspections, self-applicators having a greater violation rate.
+It could be due to the commercial applicators are exposed to the atrazine illegal-use rules and more aware of the requirements, while self-applicators do not get as much exposure to the atrazine regulations since they farm outside a PA.
 The recorded violations can be broken into three categories:

-- 59% of the violations (10 fields) are due to incomplete or improper recordkeeping; - 29% of the violations (5 of the fields) are due to atrazine over application (applying at rates for fine or medium soil texture on course soil fields); and - 12% of the violations (2 fields) were for no or poorly developed/executed Irrigation Management Plans.
+- 61% of the violations (11 fields) are due to incomplete or improper recordkeeping; - 28% of the violations (5 of the fields) are due to atrazine over application (applying at rates for fine or medium soil texture on course soil fields); and - 11% of the violations (2 fields) were for no or poorly developed/executed Irrigation Management Plans.